SirBenedick/historic-portfolio-analyzer/README.md

 - Add: Store for symbols to be fetched (in case API limit is reached)(set version of index db to current date)
 - Add: Store datet of fetched data, refresh if is too old
 - Add: Choose time of entry for each position
-- Add: Heatmap for daily/weekly/montly return
-- Add: Card performance weighted compared to single asset and market
 - Add: Different Backends to call stock data from different sources
 - Clean up README.md: Add UCs, scenarios, technoglogies...
 - Add timeframe for all data
-- Remove: moment.js to decrease bundle size
+- Remove: moment.js to decrease bundle size(?)
 - Add: Setting to fetch monthly data, or daily

+#### 1.0.0

+- Add: Sortino Ratio
+- Add: Jensen-Alpha
+- Add: tooltip with link to ratio definition
+- Add: Heatmap for daily/weekly/montly return
+- Add: Card performance weighted compared to single asset and market